kasug623/CTF/CyberDefenders/76_Obfuscated/README.md

 # Lesson
-- another solution of #3 with cmdwatche
+- another solution of #3 with cmdwatcher you should try online-sandbox if you encounter an problem on your envinment
+- what is `Key-Scheduling Algorithm`
+- understand the algorithm of `RC4`
+- find an algorithm in a script

 # #1
 ```bash